What is Editing, Mixing and Mastering in a Recording Studio?

 Make sure that you re-do any parts that you’re not satisfied with.
 Re-recording a section is often done much faster than fixing any mistakes later in the process.

-This is the step in which all layers of audio are ‘mixed’ together and technically processed to create the final track.
+The final mix is created by balancing and processing all of the audio tracks.
 This process has a high amount of creative input and can result in the original recordings sounding completely different.
 When mixing, it is always useful to have reference tracks so that the engineer has a clear understanding of your vision for the record.

 What is EQ?